Scoring scholarships for sports medicine can help future healthcare practitioners afford at least four years of higher education.

 Deadline: January 20th

-Another of the ACSM Foundation’s scholarships for sports medicine is the Dr. Raymond A. Weiss Research Scholarship, which gifts $1,200 each spring.
-It’s designed for graduate students worldwide who are conducting advanced research on the physical, mental, or emotional benefits gleaned from physical activity, especially sports.
+Another ACSM Foundation’s scholarship for sports medicine is the Dr. Raymond A. Weiss Research Scholarship.
+It gifts $1,200 each spring.
+It’s designed for graduate students worldwide.
+They must be conducting advanced research on the physical, mental, or emotional benefits gleaned from physical activity, especially sports.
 Preference is given to applicants who self-identify as underrepresented minorities.
 Detailed project proposals with a budget are accepted via the online portal.

 Contact